Our unique analysis of the bills Hertel sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

 From Jan 1981 to Oct 1992, Hertel missed 200 of 5,375 roll call votes, which is 3.7%.
-This is better than the median of 4.3% among the lifetime records of representatives serving in Oct 1992.
+This is on par with the median of 4.3% among the lifetime records of representatives serving in Oct 1992.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: